YanaSalova/USCollegeDataAnalysisR/README.md

 - **Group Comparison**: Boxplots are used for initial comparison, followed by t-tests and non-parametric tests (Mann-Whitney) for more detailed analysis.
 - **Regression Analysis**: Linear regression is performed, results are interpreted, and multicollinearity and redundancy are checked.
 - **Residual Analysis**: Normality of residuals is assessed and outliers are identified using Cook's distance and Mahalanobis distance.
+- **Variance Analysis**: Variance analysis is conducted to understand variability within data.
-- **Dependency Analysis**: Linear dependencies are analyzed with Pearson correlation, and rank correlations with Spearman's coefficient.
+- **Correlation Analysis**: Linear dependencies are analyzed with Pearson correlation, and rank correlations with Spearman's coefficient.
 - **Partial Correlations**: Partial correlations are used to account for hidden factors affecting multiple features.